mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 bio.requestedScore | Upon reaching the quality score the biometric device is expected to auto capture the image.
 If the requested score is not met, until the timeout, the best frame during the capture sequence must be captured/returned.
 This value will be scaled from 0 - 100 for NFIQ v1.0.
 The logic for scaling is mentioned below. bio.serialNo | This represents the serial number of the device.
 This value should be the same as printed on the device (Refer [Physical ID](#physical-id)). bio.deviceSubId | Allowed values are 0, 1, 2 or 3.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
 In the case of Finger/Iris it's 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
 The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).<br><br>Wherever possible SBI must detect if the placement of biometrics is not in sync with the deviceSubId.
-For example, if the deviceSubId is selected as 1 and if a right slap is presented instead of left, SBI must provide appropriate messages. bio.previousHash | For the first capture the previousHash is a hash of an empty UTF-8 string.
-From the second capture the previous captured hash (as hex encoded) is used as input.
+For example, if the deviceSubId is selected as 1 and if a right slap is presented instead of left, SBI must provide appropriate messages. bio.previousHash | For the first capture the previousHash is SHA256 hash of a empty UTF-8 string.
+From the second capture the previous capture's "hash" is used as input.
 This is used to chain all the captures across modalities so all captures have happened for the same transaction and during the same time period. customOpts | In case, the device vendor wants to send additional parameters they can use this to send key value pairs if necessary.
 The values cannot be hard coded and have to be configured by the apps server and should be modifiable upon need by the applications.
 Vendors are free to include additional parameters and fine-tuning the process.
 None of these values should go undocumented by the vendor.
 No sensitive data should be available in the customOpts.

 NFIQ v1.0 in the scale of 0-100 (quality score).